 Another part of collecting evidence is to keep all documentation, pertaining to your injuries and property damages.
 This includes repair estimates for your vehicle, medical bills, medical treatment records, any documentation that can establish your missed days of work, and documentation that provides evidence of any need for long-term therapy.
 All of this information can be used to validate your request for damages and collecting the information can make your attorney’s job easier.

 Do Not Discuss Your Accident

-The only person you should discuss your case with is with your lawyer and only in confidential settings.
+The only person you should discuss your case with is with Michelle Linka Law for personal injury lawyer in Oshawa and only in confidential settings.
 This means limiting your time on social media and not discussing facts of the case on any website.
 The defense will be looking for statements you make online that could be used against you.
 Similarly, don’t post new pictures of yourself on your social media pages.
 In the same way, those pictures may be used to suggest your injuries aren’t as serious as you claim.
 For instance, if you’re smiling in a photo, the defense might use it to convince a jury that you’re not experiencing chronic pain.

 Continue Medical Treatments